EnriFort/MSc-Cybersecurity/Economics/notes.md

 ### Q: What is the Profitability Index?
 A: $\text{PI} = \frac{NPV (\$)}{Initial Investment (\$)}$;

+### Q: What is the difference between Cost Opportunity of Capital and Internal Rate of Return?
+A: The former is a standard, the latter is a measure, you calculate it.

+### Q: What is the difference between public and private investors?
+The first one is about profit, the second one about welfare.

 ### Q: Type of Organizational structures
 A: Functional, Divisional and Matrix.